Ask Slashdot: Is There a Way To Write Working Code By Drawing Flow Charts?

 Also needed: an autocorrect that won't change "expressive" into "expensive".

-EasyFlow from HavenTree (Score:2)
+EasyFlow from HavenTree (Score:4, Interesting)

 Prograph by TGS Systems (Score:2)

-Note: Clarification: are you asking if something does it, or if something does it better than a monkey could code it longhand?